Owners of a haunted hotel seek help from ghost trackers

 If you stay at the Charles Inn in downtown Bangor, you should not be surprised if you think you see ghosts or hear goblins.
 The hotel is historically haunted, and the owners say they've witnessed strange activity first hand.

-When Allan and Leanne Hewey took over the Charles Inn Hotel in Bangor three years ago, they say they didn't know it had an extensive "haunted history" and that it was a staple on the Bangor ghost walk.
+When Allan and Leanne Hewey took over the inn three years ago, they say they didn't know it had an extensive haunted history and that it was a staple on the Bangor ghost walk.

 Allan says, "We just knew it was an old rundown hotel."
 The two entrepreneurs set out to give the old hotel new life.
 That's when they started experiencing things that couldn't be explained.